HFSKSN/hfsksn.github.io/docs/index.md

 * This needs to be updated to reflect a team introduction
 * Content should also help an unfamiliar reader navigate to areas of interest.
 Information like:

+* To review the requirements of this module of the project, you can review it in the ["Requirements"](https://hfsksn.github.io/01-Requirements/Requirements/) section of the datasheet.
+* To review the details listed of the material used to construct the subsection, you can review it in the ["BOM"](https://hfsksn.github.io/04-BOM/BOM/) section of the datasheet.
+* To review the details listed of the material used to construct the subsection, you can review it in the ["BOM"](https://hfsksn.github.io/04-BOM/BOM/) section of the datasheet.
+* To review the details listed of the material used to construct the subsection, you can review it in the ["BOM"](https://hfsksn.github.io/04-BOM/BOM/) section of the datasheet.
-To review the details listed of the material used to construct the subsection, you can review it in the ["BOM"](https://hfsksn.github.io/04-BOM/BOM/) section of the datasheet.
+* To review the details listed of the material used to construct the subsection, you can review it in the ["BOM"](https://hfsksn.github.io/04-BOM/BOM/) section of the datasheet.

 >Continue for all the remaining/missing sections.